 Zack graduated magna cum laude from the Thomas M. Cooley Law School and in the top 10% of his class.
 He was awarded a 100% merit scholarship to attend Cooley (he was offered an identical scholarship to attend the MSU College of Law) and completed Cooley's Litigation concentration.
 While at Cooley, Zack was a member of the Journal of Practical and Clinical Law and the Moot Court Boards, and was awarded multiple certificates of merit for his academic performance.
 He focuses his practice on all types of personal injury matters, criminal defense, business transactions, and various general civil litigation.

-Heather manages our Midland office, is licensed in Michigan and Massachusetts, and focuses the bulk of her practice on family law and immigration matters.
+Heather manages our Midland office.
+She is licensed in Michigan and Massachusetts, and focuses the bulk of her practice on family law and immigration matters.

 For her undergraduate work, Heather attended Central Michigan University and graduated with a B.S., majoring in Psychology and a minor in Business Administration.
 After graduating from CMU, she worked in human resources for seven years before deciding to go to law school.
 She attended law school at the Thomas M. Cooley Law School and graduated with a Litigation concentration.

-After law school sheperformed work for an insurance defense firm in Boston, MA, and clerked for 42nd Circuit Court Judges Clulo, Beale, and Lauderbach in Midland County for three years.
-After her clerkship, Heather worked for the late Charlotte Allen, and had a solo law practice for three years before joining Gallagher, Everitt & Associates.
+After law school she worked for a firm in Boston, MA, and then clerked for 42nd Circuit Court Judges Clulo, Beale, and Lauderbach in Midland County for three years.
+After her clerkship, Heather worked for the late Charlotte Allen, and had a solo law practice for three years before joining our firm.